wanggrun/triplet/README.md

 # Installation

 This repo has been tested in the following environment.
+More precisely, this repo is a modification on the OpenSelfSup.
+Installation and preparation follow that repo.
+Please acknowledge the great work of the team of OpenSelfSup.

 Pytorch1.9